Shell by Example: Variables POSIX + Bash

 Bash

-Bash provides powerful string manipulation within parameter expansion:
+Bash provides powerful string manipulation within parameter expansion.
+These features are not available in POSIX sh.

 message="Hello, World!"